kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

 This criteria looks at the steps it takes to get dollar exposure and back to KSH
 + **Banks:**
     +  Open USD and KSH accounts in a bank, activate online banking for both of them.
-Do forex ebtween the two accounts
+Do forex between the two accounts
-    +  Withdraw ksh in one bank account, and buy USD Over the Counter(OTC) or walk in different bank (may be with lower USDKSH) still OTC
+    +  Withdraw ksh in one bank account, and buy USD Over the Counter(OTC) at same bank, or walk in different bank (may be with lower USDKSH rate) and buy there Over The Counter
 + **Forex:**
-    +  Walk in with local currency cash and buy physical dolllar bill
+    +  Walk in with local currency cash and buy physical dollars
     +  Require national ID or passport

 - **Bitcoin:**